ndmitchell/build-shootout/README.md

 If a build system requires restarting, which requires rechecking all previously checked dependency files but not running any expensive commands, it is considered a partial pass.

-Performance is deliberately not measured as all actions are specified via shell scripts to make the results as similar as possible - even if some of the build systems would not use that approach.
+Performance is deliberately not measured as all actions are specified via shell scripts to make the results as similar as possible - even if some of the build systems would not normally use that approach.

+#### Contributions

+I welcome contributions, including:

+* Examples in different build systems
+* New implementations for existing build systems
+* New test cases (provided they show something interesting)

+## Test cases

 ### basic: Basic dependency